giellalt/lang-rmu-x-testing/index.md

 There are several Romani languages, and it is at the moment not clear how many standardised Romani languages there are in the Nordic countries.
 [Here is an overview](../lang-rmy/romani-languages.html).

-This page will document future work on the **Tavringer Romani language model**.
+This page documents experimental work on a model for **Tavringer Romani**.
+It is based on a book by Jasmine Rosengren, *Miro rakkrar romani*, from 2006.
+Note that the way of writing Tavringer Romani in this book deviates to a certain extent from what can be found on many Swedish official web pages.

 # Project documentation